R-Van-Laer/Collapse-of-Classical-Electron/README.md

 -----------------------------------------------------------------------------------------------------

-# A couple of things about the code:
+# A couple of things about the code

 - If you want to compile it, please make sure you refer to the usage given.
 You should not need any particular library downloaded in